deanlandolt/commons/README.md

 and more useful but runtime-specific classes for too long.
 We can have both and still enjoy some level of interoperability.

-**TODO:** describe binary, stream, and fs libs and how fs (and other io libs) can be used interchangably in both a callback/evented-stream context or a synchronous/promised/forEach-stream context
+**TODO:** describe binary, stream, and fs libs and how fs (and other io libs) can be used interchangeably in both a callback/evented-stream context or a synchronous/promised/forEach-stream context

 ## Rationale